kbariotis/yeelight.js/README.md

 ## Docs

+*BEFORE ANYTHING*: You will have to connect your device to your local network using the Yeelight app.
+From there enable the Third Party Control mode in orde for the device to be discoverable.

 * Check the examples in [`examples/` folder](https://github.com/kbariotis/yeelight.js/blob/master/examples/).
 * Read the generated documentation [here](https://github.com/kbariotis/yeelight.js/blob/master/DOCS.md).
 * Find the API documentation of the Yeelight devices [here](http://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).

 ## Contributing